-With a little more free time on my hands, I decided the time was right to get back into the studio.
-Having moved to Texas in 2017, that meant that I was looking for a Houston glassblowing studio in which I would be able to (hopefully) rediscover some old skills from 15 years earlier.
-And I found one.
+My wife and I moved first to Texas in 2017, and then to the Atlanta area in 2020 during the Great Pandemic and more recently NYC in 2023, which meant that I was looking for a glassblowing studio in each location in which I would be able to (hopefully) rediscover some old glass skills from many years earlier.

 Lucky me, in each location I found a hot glass business that held classes, had a small gallery and even allowed a few local artists to rent some time!
 Perfect.

 Except that in Houston the studio was close to an hour from my home, and in Atlanta my rental price seemed to magically continue to rise, to a point where it didn’t make sense to rent time when I had the option to set up a hobby shop in my garage at home.

 NYC is a different story.
 There was no way to bring a hobby shop to Manhattan, so I sold that set up to another glass artist and am currently renting time out of UrbanGlass, a nationally known and respected non-profit public access glass studio.

 About once a week, sometimes twice, sometimes not at all, I head out to my studio of the moment and produce a very limited number of art glass pieces.
 At this point, given my focus on learning the many glass blowing skills I should have learned when I first started, that means I am not always very productive, maybe only a handful of finished pieces a week!
 If I am making smaller objects, like pumpkins, drinking glasses or paperweights, I may end up with two, three or four that I really like during one glassblowing session, plus another two or three that are quite right.